 If bathing waters are subject to short-term pollution, the current European Bathing Water Directive (BWD Article 12(c)) explicitly demands the implementation of early warning systems in order to prevent bathers from being exposed to contaminated water.
 However, the BWD neither provides guidance on how to implement early warning systems in practice nor defines water quality alert thresholds.

 The early warning system is based on an innovative probabilistic approach.
-The tool translates the current approach of long-term classification according to the European BWD to real-time management for early warning and allow to close a major gap in current European bathing water legislation.
-The availability of online water quality prediction significantly improves microbial safety and reduce the risk of contamination at bathing waters.
-It enables to establish bathing waters at challenging location, subject to short term pollution (e.g. urban agglomerations).
-It also allows to manage nothing authorization considering modelling uncertainty and strengthen bathing water profiles.
-The tool provides users with a free and user-friendly software to be easily implemented at new bathing waters.
+The tool translates the current approach of long-term classification according to the European BWD into real-time management for early warning, making it possible to close a major gap in current European bathing water legislation.
+The availability of online water quality prediction significantly improves microbial safety and reduces the risk of contamination at bathing waters.
+This can make it possible to establish bathing waters in challenging locations that are subject to short-term pollution (e.g. urban agglomerations).
+It also enables management of nothing authorisation considering modelling uncertainty and strengthening of bathing water profiles.
+The tool provides users with a free, user-friendly software that can be easily implemented at new bathing waters.
 A mobile application is proposed to inform key decision makers and citizens of bathing water contamination risks.

-The early warning system integrates two main innovations of DWC: an advanced machine learning model for robust early forecast of the water quality and real-time measurements of bacterial contamination (solution 1).
-The model will be deployed at selected sites over the urban stretches of the rivers Seine and Marne and coupled with SIAAP’s sewer system real-time control to allow the optimization of sewer management based on river water quality objectives.
+The early warning system integrates two main innovations of digital-water.city: an advanced machine learning model for robust early forecast of water quality and real-time measurements of bacterial contamination.
+The model will be deployed at selected sites over the urban stretches of the rivers Seine and Marne in Paris, and coupled with SIAAP’s sewer system real-time control to allow the optimisation of sewer management based on river water quality objectives.

-It will provide information to communicate with the decision marker who will have to take the decision to close and open the bathing places in relation with the microbial pollution risk and public health issues and the general public who will be informed on the compliance of the water quality to bathing standards, or any other indicators relevant with that stake.
+It will provide information to communicate with decision makers, who decide on closing and opening the bathing places in consideration of the microbial pollution risk and public health issues, and with the general public, who will be informed on the compliance of water quality with bathing standards or any other relevant indicators.